 Now I briefly tested this outside before my neighbors freaked out here and again just having that speaker pointed in a 90-degree angle there’s simply a water cast of audio not soundstage, not that airiness.

-But just overall the experience of audio just hearing the volume of audio hitting you this is perfect and ideal for entertaining outside.
+But just overall the experience of audio just hearing the volume of audio hitting you is perfect and ideal for entertaining outside.

 Now the JBL is an excellent speaker and I personally love JBL I personally love the JBL boom box they make some really great Bluetooth speakers for like last 3 years or so.